 But focus, persistence, and skill are still required by New Zealand negotiators, and support by the political parties and public are still needed, so the government can keep up the trade liberalisation momentum.

-Stephen Hoadley is an associate professor in Politics and International Relations at the University of Auckland.
+Stephen Hoadley is an Associate Professor in Politics and International Relations at the University of Auckland.
 He is an expert in international relations and diplomacy.